List of NFL on Fox broadcasters: 2002–2008

-Games during the baseball postseason (2002–2019)
+Games during the baseball postseason

-Here are the games that Troy Aikman (and Cris Collinsworth from 2002–04) did color when Joe Buck was calling postseason baseball.
+Here are the games that Troy Aikman from 2002–21, and Cris Collinsworth from 2002–04, or Daryl Johnston from 2022–23, or Greg Olsen, did color when Joe Buck or Joe Davis were calling postseason baseball.
 Buck also spent the last two weeks of the 2006 season in the Fox Sports studio in Los Angeles.
 The play-by-play announcers who substituted for Buck are in parentheses.